Lahntal Tourismus Verband e. V. Verified partner Explorers Choice

 The Lahnradweg now leads under the old Lahn bridge into the romantic lower Lahn valley.
 At Staffel, you leave Hesse and cycle through Rhineland-Palatinate, where you are immediately greeted by the picturesque Oranierstadt of Diez.
 Here you will find two castles worth seeing, Oranienstein Castle and the Count's Castle, both of which also house museums.

 Picturesque is probably a fitting description for the landscape through which you now continue to roll.
 The Lahn meanders through wooded slopes and glistens in the sunlight.
-The small village of Balduinstein appropriately completes the scenery, which you unfortunately have to leave at Geilnau on the first and only real climb of the entire Lahn Cycle Path.
-But don't worry, from Holzappel it's a rapid or leisurely descent back to the Lahn.
+The village of Balduinstein appropriately completes the scenery and via Geilnau and two newly built bicycle and pedestrian bridges, the route continues in a relaxed manner always along the river Lahn.

-From Laurenburg, the Lahnradweg now leads to Obernhof with constant contact with the Lahn.
+With constant contact to the Lahn, the Lahnradweg also leads from Laurenburg to Obernhof.
 A place with a long wine-growing tradition.
 With a civic vineyard, this tradition has recently experienced a real renaissance.
 A bottle of Riesling or Spätburgunder will certainly fit in your saddle bag.
 The route continues through the nature park to Nassau with Nassau-Oranien Castle perched high on the hill.
 Here, too, it is worth taking a break in one of the lovely cafés in the lively town centre.